 Madeira, being a political autonomous territory of Portugal, has been granted, since the 80s, a low tax system (Madeira’s International Business Center, or MIBC) in order to promote its island economy.
-And, contrary to popular belief not all low tax systems are synonymous of offshore or tax havens.
+And, contrary to popular belief, not all low tax systems are synonymous with offshore or tax-havens.

 In fact, since Portugal’s accession to the EU, the MIBC system has been subject to several revisions and approvals from the European Commission, as such regime is considered State Aid in accordance to EU Law and jurisprudence and is thus subject to the Regional Aid Guidelines issued by the European Commission itself.

-- There is full implementation of EU law regarding business activities admitted to the MIBC;
+- There is a full implementation of EU law regarding business activities admitted to the MIBC;

 - Additional measures exist regarding the improvement of the rules applied to the MIBC;

 - Complete access to double taxation agreements signed by Portugal; and

 - Relationship with resident entities without fiscal benefits is allowed.